gnucoop/ajf/tools/public_api_guard/core/models.md

 // @public
 export function drawThreshold(source: any[], property: string, threshold: any[]): any[];

 // @public (undocumented)
+export function EVALUATE(condition: string, branch1: any, branch2: any): any;

+// @public (undocumented)
 export function evaluateExpression(expression: string, context?: AjfContext_2, forceFormula?: string): any;